codingforentrepreneurs/cfe-django-blog/README.md

 This is boilerplate code that you can use to learn how to bring Django into production.

+## TLDR;

+This is definitely coming soon -- basically a list of all commands to get this repo working locally.

 ## Getting Started

 ### Step 1: Fork / Clone